Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Temporal invariance of Lindblad operators

-The impact of energy degeneracy is considered using physical arguments.
+The impact of energy degeneracy is now examined using physical arguments.
 We consider only two states with identical energies $E_{1}=E_{2}$, noting that such a pair may form a factor space of a larger Hilbert space.
-We do not explicitly eliminate the case $L_{0}=I$; we simply note that the unit operator $I$ does not produce dephasing.
-We consider three particular cases.
+Under these conditions, it is more convenient not to explicitly eliminate the case $ L_{0}=I,$ which is commonly eliminated in Lindblad equations, but simply note that the unit operator $I$ does not produce dephasing.\ The covariance of $L_{j}$ is evaluated below for three particular degenerate cases.